Jayadevi

 Jayadevi (ជ័យទេវី, Jayadevī; fl.
-713) was the queen regnant of the Kingdom of Chenla, the predecessor polity of the Khmer Empire, from 681 to 713.
+713) was the queen regnant of the Kingdom of Chenla, the predecessor polity of the Khmer Empire, from c.
+681 to c.
+713.

-She was the daughter of king Jayavarman I. She also had a sister, princess Sobhajaya, who married the Indian Sivait Brahim Sakrasvamin.
+She was the daughter of King Jayavarman I and her King consort was Nrpaditya, also known as Nripatindravarman I. She also had a sister, princess Sobhajaya, who married the Indian Sivait Brahim Sakrasvamin.

-She succeeded her father as monarch upon his death in 681.
-She was the first female ruler since queen Kulaprabhavati.
+She succeeded her father as monarch upon his death in c.
+681. She was the first female ruler since queen Kulaprabhavati (and Kambuja-raja-lakshmi, though she was Semi-legendary).